Family and Medical Leave Act of 1993: Scope of rights

 The Family and Medical Leave Act of 1993 generally applies to employers of 50 or more employees in 20 weeks of the last year.
-Employees must have worked over 12 months and 1250 hours in the last year (around 25 hours a week).
-However, employees are not eligible if they work at a work site where the total number of employees employed by the employer within 75 miles of that work site is less than 50.
-A worksite includes a public agency, including schools and state, local, and federal employers.
-The 50 employee threshold does not apply to public agency employees and local educational agencies.
-There are special hours rules for certain airline employees.
+An employee must have worked over 12 months and 1,250 hours in the last year (around 25 hours a week), and they must have worked at a work site where the total number of employees employed by the employer within 75 miles of that work site is at least 50.